Master Service Agreement Template, Free Download 2026

 What is a master service agreement?

 A master service agreement (MSA) is an overarching contract that establishes the general terms and conditions governing the relationship between two parties across multiple projects or engagements.
 Rather than negotiating a new contract for each project, the parties negotiate the MSA once and then execute individual statement of work documents that define the specific scope, deliverables, and fees for each project.
 This structure saves time, reduces legal costs, and ensures consistency across all engagements between the parties.
+Our free MSA template includes all of these sections in a ready-to-use master service agreement template PDF.

 What is the difference between MSA and SOW?